DctrG/azure-vnet-cngfw-panorama/README.md

 ## Testing

+1. In Panorama, verify the Cloud NGFW firewalls are under Managed Devices and connected, then do a commit & push

-1. From your computer, browse to the CNGFW public ip address on port 8080, this will DNAT to one of the cngfw-linuxvm-1 on port 80 displaying the Apache welcome page
+2. From your computer, browse to the CNGFW public ip address on port 8080, this will DNAT to \<prefix\>-cngfw-linuxvm-1 on port 80 displaying the Apache welcome page

-2. From Azure Portal, go into the serial console of \<prefix\>-cngfw-linuxvm-1
+3. From Azure Portal, go into the serial console of \<prefix\>-cngfw-linuxvm-1
    ```bash
    sudo apt update         # connects to apt sources (allowed)
    wget 10.113.1.4         # downloads index.html from <prefix>-cngfw-linuxvm-2 (allowed)
    wget 10.113.1.4:4444    # denied
    wget www.google.com     # denied
    ```
-3. Go to Panorama Monitor, filter by the correct Device Group and inspect the logs
+4. Go to Panorama Monitor, filter by the correct Device Group and inspect the logs

 ## Destroying
    ```bash